Escaping McKinseyLand is Hard, Even for McKinsey

 Three combined ingredients in an “arena-creation potion” tend to generate the escalatory mode of competition that characterizes arenas.
 The telltale elements of a forming arena are business model or technological step changes, escalatory investments, and a large and/or growing addressable market.
 The presence of these elements can lead to escalatory competition among players, who make large investments to gain not only market share but also a product quality edge, compounding the benefits and further setting them apart from other companies in a race to the top.

-Two highlights seared themselves into my memory, not for their novelty so much as the rehash that has become mind-numbing, a steady charge of infinite-channel cliché, servicing a pyramid that won’t be standing in five years.
+Two highlights stand out, not for their novelty so much as the rehash that has become mind-numbing, a steady charge of cliché, servicing a pyramid that won’t be standing in five years.

 On the Big AI thing (Thing One):